-In developing countries, particularly in a tropical and subtropical region like Indonesia, many people in agriculture area are dealing with tropical diseases.
-Most often the disease is transmitted disease caused by an insect bite in agriculture area like Anopheles as malaria vector.
+In developing countries, particularly in tropical and subtropical region including Indonesia, many people in agriculture area are dealing with tropical diseases such as zoonotic and emerging diseases.
 Human exploration of tropical rainforests, deforestation, rising immigration and increased international air travel and other tourism to tropical regions has led to an increased incidence of such diseases.
-Therefore, agromedicine and tropical disease are an interesting topics to be explored and developed for human welfare.
+Therefore, agromedicine and tropical diseases are essential topics to improve health and safety of agricultural community and further increase human welfare.

-Studies in the agromedicine and tropical disease field should continue to address the identification of occupational risk factors associated with injuries and illnesses and prevention of spread of tropical disease, as well as develop cost-effective interventions and practices that lead to the minimization or elimination of the injuries and illnesses on a global scale, among the producers and workers in agricultural field.
+Studies in the agromedicine and tropical disease field should continue to address the identification of occupational risk factors associated with injuries and illnesses and its prevention, as well as develop cost-effective interventions and practices that lead to decrease or elimination of the injuries and illnesses on a global scale among the producers and workers in agricultural field.
 To address this issue, the Faculty of Medicine University of Jember will conduct biannually international conference on agromedicine and tropical diseases (3rd ICATD) and invite researchers and practitioners from many institutions and industries to present their research on above areas.
 This event is a scientific forum for the participants to share their work and built a global networking.

 The conference will cover a range of topics in science, technology, management, and health services related to current health issues, including but not limited to the following areas:

 - Current issue on agricultural health,

 - Tropical diseases,

 - Zoonotic diseases,